 If only one or two ARV drugs are used, it is easy for the virus to develop resistance.
 For this reason, using just one or two drugs is not recommended.
 But if two or three drugs are used, a successful mutant would have to "get around" all of the drugs at the same time.
 Using combination therapy means that it takes much longer for resistance to develop.

 ARVs reduce the "viral load", the amount of virus in your bloodstream, but are not a cure.
 A blood test measures the viral load.
 People with undetectable viral loads stay healthier longer.

 Some people's viral load is so low that it is "undetectable" by the viral load test.
 This does not mean that all the virus is gone and it does not mean a person is cured of HIV infection.
 See Fact Sheet 125 for more information on viral load.

-There is not a clear answer to this question.
-Most doctors will consider your CD4 cell count and any symptoms you've had.
-Current guidelines say that everyone who is infected with HIV should start ARV therapy.
+Current US guidelines say that everyone who is infected with HIV should start ARV therapy.
 See Fact Sheet 404 for more information on treatment guidelines.
 This is an important decision you should discuss with your health care provider.

-Each ARV drug can have side effects.
+ARV drugs are chosen on the basis of treatment guidelines, HIV drug resistance, your health (for example, kidney or liver disease) and lifestyle factors.
+While ARV regimens are usually well tolerated, each ARV drug can have side effects.
 Some may be serious.
 Refer to the fact sheet for each individual drug.
-Some combinations of drugs are easier to tolerate than others, and some seem to work better than others.
 Each person is different, and you and your health care provider will have to decide which drugs to use.

 New drugs are being studied in all of the existing classes.
 Researchers are also trying to develop new types of drugs, such as drugs that will block other steps in the HIV life cycle, and drugs that will strengthen the body's immune defenses.
 See Fact Sheets 470 and 480 for more information on newer classes of drugs.